-Deadline for questions ends on 20 August 2020 !
+Deadline for questions to DDoSecrets ends on 20 th of August 2020 !

 What do you want to know from the operators?
 They face a public interview for the first time!
 Our deadline ends in exactly 14 days.
 Until then you have enough time to come up with some questions for the interview.
 The rest will be – as usual – contributed by the editorial staff.

 We had to cancel the interview.
 Tillie Kottmann is obivously not a member of Distributed Denial of Secrets.
 We asked him several times what’s going on with his answers and only got the answer, that he was too busy to reply them.